isc-projects/kea/doc/guide/dhcp4-srv.rst

 request specific vendor options and Kea is able to honor those.
-Unfortunately, for many other vendors, such as Genexis (25167) as discussed above, Kea does not have such a mechanism, so it can't send any suboptions on its own.
+Unfortunately, for many other vendors, such as Genexis (25167) as discussed above, Kea does not have such a mechanism, so it can't send any sub-options on its own.
 To solve this issue, we came up with the concept of persistent options.
 Kea can be told to always send options, even if the client did not request them.
-This can be achieved by adding "always-send": true to your option definition.
+This can be achieved by adding ``"always-send": true`` to the option definition.
 Note that in this particular case an option is defined in vendor space 25167.
 With the "always-send" enabled, the option will be sent every time there is a need to deal with vendor space 25167.